Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 - The Lakers average the second-most possessions per game with 104.8.
 His opponents, the Warriors, have one of the fastest tempos, ranking fourth with 104.8 possessions per contest.

-- Defensively, the Warriors are ranked 21st in the league, conceding 117.1 points per contest.
+- The Warriors are the 21st-best defensive team in the NBA, allowing 117.1 points per contest.

-- Conceding 43.3 rebounds per contest, the Warriors are the 15th-ranked squad in the NBA.
+- On the boards, the Warriors have allowed 43.3 rebounds per contest, which puts them 15th in the league.

-- Looking at assists, the Warriors have conceded 25.7 per contest, 15th in the NBA.
+- Looking at assists, the Warriors are ranked 15th in the league, giving up 25.7 per game.

-- The Warriors concede 12.9 made 3-pointers per contest, 23rd-ranked in the league.
+- The Warriors are the 23rd-ranked team in the league at allowing threes, conceding 12.9 made 3-pointers per game.

 Anthony Davis vs. the Warriors